ksu-cs-textbooks/cis642-643/content/2-waterfall-model/02-requirements-gathering/05-features.md

 * Users can add items to the gift basket by clicking a 'Add to Gift Basket' button on the item.
 This button should display a wrapped gift icon.
 * Users can view thier gift basket by clicking a similar icon in the right side of the menu
 * This icon should also have a number in a pill next to it, indicating the number of items in the basket.
-This should update dynamically as items are added and removed frp, tje basket.
+This should update dynamically as items are added and removed from the basket.
 * While viewing the gift basket, the user can remove items by clicking a button next to the item
 * Friends and family can search for a gift basket by phone number or email address.
 * In the interests of privacy, the user's personal information _should not be displayed_ to the searching user